Charn11/e-kart/README.md

 ## Features:
 - Ability to add and remove products from Cart
-- Search by Products by Category
+- Search for Products by Category
 - Light/Dark Theme
-- Slideshow which shows higlighted Products on Home Page
+- Slideshow which shows highlighted Products on Home Page
 - Responsive design
 - Cart